DSHIVAAY-23/CosmWasm-multisender/README.md

 More instructions on building and developing the contract in [Developing](./Developing.md)

-Once the contract is compiled, go to [scripts](./scripts) to deploy the contract using `Terra.js`

 ## Contract use cases and limitations

-The Terra blockchain supports sending multiple payments simultaneously via a `MsgMultiSend`.
+The contract supports sending multiple payments simultaneously via a `MsgMultiSend`.
 Still, the contract could be useful for several use cases:

 - Integration with other smart contracts
 - Sending ERC20/CW20 tokens (in future versions)